 - Consolidated and considered extending current practice through research activities.

-Graduates of the MSc should also able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.
+As a graduate of the MSc you will also be able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.

 Rhagor o wybodaeth am ffioedd dysgu a blaendaliadau, gan gynnwys ar gyfer myfyrwyr rhan-amser a pharhaus.